The author has travelled extensively and writes illustrated articles about his experiences, with advice on must-see sights.

 Vaporetti (singular - vaporetto) water bus stops are to be found along the length of the Grand Canal of Venice and around the coastal area of the city.
 Tickets can be purchased for single trips or for multiple trips, and for most tourists, a one or three day travel card may be the best solution.
 It enables one to just hop on and off the boats without the hassle of figuring out costs and buying tickets every time.
 And particularly for the purposes of the excursions to the outlying islands suggested here, a vaporetto travel card is a sound, economical investment.

-There follows a brief assessment of five islands.
-All of these can be easily reached by vaporetto, and a trip out to any of these islands will - in the opinion of the author of this article - enhance the experience of a vacation in the Venice lagoon.
+Here's a brief assessment of five islands.
+All of these can be easily reached by vaporetto, and a trip out to any of these islands will enhance the experience of a vacation in the Venice lagoon.

 San Giorgio Maggiore